-Registration is now open for Fall 2017 classes.
-Classes will start in early September.
+Registration is now open for Winter/Spring 2018 classes.

-Computer Combo (choose one): Computer for Beginners, Microsoft Excel Beginner or Intermediate, Word Beginner or Intermediate, or PowerPoint
+Computer Skills Training (choose one): Computer for Beginners, Microsoft Excel Beginner or Intermediate, Word Beginner or Intermediate, PowerPoint

 QuickBooks Software & Bookkeeper Training